completeness

 they started writing it: May 13, 2023

-it was last updated: Aug 03, 2023
+it was last updated: Dec 30, 2023

-1. A functional gravel road
+1. A gravel road

 in product terms

 A lot of building and releasing products, especially at startups, is about finding the gravel roads.
-By choosing the gravel option whenever possible, you can often prove your hypothesis quicker, with a lot less work, all while building a positive reputation as a product that does the thing people need.
+By choosing the gravel option whenever possible, you often prove your hypothesis quicker, with a lot less work, all while building a positive reputation as a product that does the thing people need.
 The best part is - from a marketing perspective, you're mostly selling the same thing - we can get you from point A to point B.

+That product will inevitably do less than you hoped, but nearly every time, I will choose it over its more (potentially) impressive but confusing cousin.
 In the opposite world, you risk eroding customer trust while also frustrating the engineers stuck with the task of fixing potholes on a road where customers are zooming down.

 If I were to push up code that behaves in surprising or inconsistent ways, it reduces trust in the code we're building on and makes it harder to plan future work on top of it - we have to go through and document the location of all the potholes or risk forgetting about them.
-For completeness specifically as it pertains to engineers, I really enjoy the mental model presented by What Shape are You?, where the author presents development as a subtractive process, rather than an additive one.

 the exception